 Second, don’t use Program mode unless you really need it.
 As I said above, it really only makes sense in situations where you want to guarantee no noise, but don’t especially care about camera shake, subject movement, or depth of field.

 Fourth, you can use Shutter Priority when photographing subjects in motion.
-It will allow you to choose your ideal shutter speed, and then adjust the aperture to fit.
+It will allow you to choose your ideal shutter speed and adjust the aperture to fit.

 Finally, Manual mode is fine for pretty much all situations.
 It allows you to control all three variables, so if you feel comfortable with that, by all means, use it!
 The issue with Manual mode is that it can be slow (your camera doesn’t automatically make any adjustments).
 So if the light is changing rapidly or you’re quickly moving from scene to scene, switch to Shutter Priority or Aperture to Priority to ensure lightning-fast exposure adjustments.